edumserrano/github-issue-forms-parser/docs/dev-notes/dev-notes-main.md

 ## Projects wide configuration

-The [Directory.Build.props](/Directory.Build.props) at the root of the repo enables for all projects several settings as well as adds some common NuGet packages.
+The [Directory.Build.props](/GitHubIssueFormsParser/Directory.Build.props) enables several settings as well as adds some common NuGet packages for all projects.

 There is a set of NuGet packages that are only applied in test projects by using the condition `"'$(IsTestProject)' == 'true'"`.
 To make this work the `csproj` for the test projects must have the `<IsTestProject>true</IsTestProject>` property defined.
 Adding this property manually shouldn't be needed because it should be added by the `Microsoft.NET.Test.Sdk` package however there seems to be an issue with this when running tests outside of Visual Studio.
 See [this GitHub issue](https://github.com/dotnet/sdk/issues/3790#issuecomment-1100773198) for more info.